Advancing Creative Industries for Development in Ghana

 Ashesi University

 I left Ashesi University in 2018 after eight years during which I learned to become the teacher that I am today.
 Besides its’ beautiful campus, Ashesi boasts a team of some of the most inspiring people – students and teachers alike – that I have ever worked with.
-While lacking degrees in arts and humanities subjects, Ashesi is a perfect space for students of business, engineering and computer science.
+While currently lacking full degree programs in arts and humanities subjects, I consider Ashesi a perfect space for students of business, engineering and computer science in particular.

 Website: https://www.ashesi.edu.gh/